nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #6.md

 LIMIT 3
 ```

-8. What is the number of views and cart adds for each product category?
+**8. What is the number of views and cart adds for each product category?**

 ```sql
 SELECT